zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/dynamic-provisioning.md

 {{% content "shared/portworx-install-with-kubernetes-volume-options.md" %}}

 {{<info>}}
-**NOTE:** For the list of Kubernetes-specific parameters that you can use with a Portworx Storage class, see the [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) page.
+**NOTE:** For the list of Kubernetes-specific parameters that you can use with a Portworx Storage class, see the [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) page of the Kubernetes documentation.
 {{</info>}}

 ### Provision volumes